Consultation is now closed.

 Consultation ran from Wednesday 19 May 2021 to Wednesday 30 June 2021.

-Council is currently consulting with the community on its Draft Local Housing Strategy (LHS).
+Council consulted with the community on its Draft Local Housing Strategy (LHS).

 Metropolitan Sydney councils are required to develop an LHS that assist them in setting a clear plan for housing in their local government areas over the next 20 years.

 The intent of this Draft LHS is to provide a detailed, evidence-based framework that informs how, where and when residential development will occur to support a diverse and growing population for the next 20 years.
 It expands upon Council's adopted housing principles in its Local Strategic Planning Statement (LSPS).

 The Draft LHS has been prepared in accordance with relevant State Government guidelines, strategic planning documents and Council's existing policies and strategies, including the LSPS.

 Submissions received during the public exhibition period will be collated and the issues raised will be addressed in a post consultation report to Council.
 Once endorsed by Council and the Department of Planning, Industry and Environment, the adopted Strategy will be published on Council's website and the NSW Planning Portal.

 For further information, view the 'Related Documents' below.

 To deliver coordinated outcomes within the NSW State policy context, the development of housing strategies must be aligned with councils' community strategic planning, local strategic planning statements and local environmental plans.
 Housing strategies are to be prepared by councils for a local government area or district and given effect through amendments to local environmental plans.